nunit/docs/docs/articles/nunit/writing-tests/assertions/assertion-models/constraint.md

 which supports performing a test on an actual value and generating appropriate messages.
 This interface is described in more detail under [Custom Constraints](xref:customconstraints).

-NUnit provides a number of constraint classes similar to the **EqualConstraint** used in the example above.
+NUnit provides a number of constraint classes similar to the **EqualConstraint** used in the examples above.
 Generally, these classes may be used directly or through a syntax helper.
 The valid forms are described on the pages related to each constraint.